Telemedicine is an opportunity to change the way we live and significantly contribute to climate change

 Global Warming is one of the most pressing issues of our times.
 An article by Natural Resources Defence Council (NRDC) shows the earth’s temperature rose by an average of 0.07 degrees Celsius every 10 years between 1880 and 1980.
 However, the rate of increase has more than doubled since 1980 as the global annual temperature has leaped by 0.18 degrees Celsius per decade.
 This rise in temperature is disastrous for human civilisation in multiple forms as it leads to hotter temperatures, severe storms, increased drought, rising sea levels, loss of species and many health risks.

 A billion tonnes of CO2 must be removed from atmosphere by 2025, to keep global warming within the Paris Agreement target of 1.5°C (Coalition for Negative Emissions (CNE) Report 2021).
-The Environmental Protection Agency says Ireland’s CO2 emissions were estimated to be 61.53 million tonnes in 2021.
+An Environmental Protection Agency report suggests that Ireland’s CO2 emissions were estimated to be 61.53 million tonnes in 2021.
 In July 2022, the Irish government have announced an overall target of 51% reduction of emissions by 2030.
 So in Ireland, we have a target of reducing to 30million tonnes of CO2 a year by 2030.

 Barack Obama, Former US President says “We are the first generation to feel the effect of climate change and the last generation who can do something about it.”